ROI & Performance

 What a healthy marketing function produces month over month

-• A CAC that is stable or declining as channels mature
+• A CAC that is stable or declining as channels mature and optimize

 • A conversion rate that holds steady because the ICP is well-defined